 For artists, I have experience editing successful grant applications for the Canada Council for the Arts and the Vancouver Foundation.

 I edit research publications in education, the health sciences, and the social sciences and humanities.

 For academics, I bring expertise in stylistic and structural editing, including shaving down the word count in too-long manuscripts.
 By shifting words within sentences and sentences within paragraphs, I can enable your writing to hit its most emphatic points in the most strategically important parts of your document.
 I edit draft journal articles, book chapters, minigraphs, monographs, and other research manuscripts.

 Promotion and Tenure Documents

 I provide developmental, structural, and stylistic editing, as well as coaching and writing support, for academics pursuing tenure or promotion.
 I edit research statements, teaching statements, appendices, and CVs.
 I have experience supporting academics who have created both paper and digital P&T dossiers, though my preference is for PDFs.

 I offer P&T dossier editing at a package rate of $2,500 CDN + tax.
+Note: in 2024, this rate will increase to $3,000 CDN + tax.
 This package rate includes editing your teaching and research statements, editing your CV, and combining your appendices (e.g. syllabi, student evaluations of teaching, sample assignments and rubrics, publications) into a PDF with bookmarks (i.e. a hyperlinked table of contents).

 As with grant application editing, there are no guarantees of success when you hire an editor to support your application for promotion or tenure.
 Nonetheless, as of May 2022, every client I’ve ever supported with a P&T dossier has been successful in their application.